niebardzo/VulnerableRestApi/README.md

 # VulnerableRestApi

-The project contains the flask webserver with vulnerable Rest API - the API is vulnarable to XXE which allows the SSRF and Local Storage Reading.
-Then there is localserver which allows the remote code execution.
+The project contains the flask webserver with vulnerable Rest API - the API is vulnerable to XXE which allows the SSRF and Local Storage Reading.
+Then there is a local server which allows the remote code execution.

 ## HOW TO SET UP

-Move the project to /var/www/html/python, if the dir does not exist, create one.
+Move the project to /var/www/HTML/python, if the dir does not exist, create one.

-To give the attacker the hint where the local server is create the user with the basedir of localserver.py
+To give the attacker the hint where the local server creates the user with the based of localserver.py

 ```
 sudo useradd -b /var/www/html/python/ localserver.py